-“Steady” is very appropriately in the name of this company.
-With SteadyMD, your interaction with a dedicated primary care doctor will be steady and meaningful, resulting in excellent healthcare.
-In the world of online doctors providing telemedicine service, SteadyMD is the best for those who can afford the high cost.
-But that is far from everyone, unfortunately.
+“Steady” is a very appropriately name for this company.
+With SteadyMD, your interaction with a dedicated primary care doctor will be steady and meaningful, resulting in excellent long-term healthcare.
+In the world of online doctors providing telemedicine services, SteadyMD is the best for those who can afford the high cost.
+But that isn’t everyone.

 - Strong preventative care

 - Personalized care molded to suit your lifestyle